 All of the features described here are inherently dangerous.
-The sites described here may experience sudden rock falls or collapses.
+These sites may experience sudden rock falls or collapses.
 Cave diving is highly dangerous and requires specialized training and equipment .
 This article is provided for general informational purposes only and is not an endorsement for venturing into any cave, blue hole or sinkhole.

-Although not widely known, the Turks and Caicos is home to many caves, sinkholes and blue holes.
+Although it's not a widely known fact, the Turks and Caicos is home to many caves, sinkholes and blue holes.
 With the exception of a few sea caves, the Karst system of dissolution created nearly all the identifiable cave features in country.

-This process, occurring over very long periods of time and when ocean levels were lower, was initiated by acidic rain water collecting and dissolving the surrounding limestone rock.
+This process, largely occurring over very long periods of time and when ocean levels were lower (for the current caves), was initiated by acidic rain water collecting and dissolving the surrounding limestone rock.

 The complete acidic factor didn’t entirely originate with the rain.
 When limestone dissolves, it produces carbonic acid in many cases.
 This carbonic acid would also feed the erosion process, resulting in the caves, blue holes and sinkholes recognized today.